 It is a no-brainer that ever since technology got into education, its methodology, approaches and overall philosophy were changed completely.

 Education is no longer viewed as a direct instruction given inside a classroom.
 The process of learning has gotten more fun and engaging.

 And in this article, we will look into greater details of how exactly technology changed education as a whole.

 So, shall we?

 1. Virtual reality makes education more effective.

 VR startups are raising billions of dollars.
 This subject is new, fresh, and interesting.
 And there are many reasons for this.
-One of them is that VR can do much good to different areas like education.
+One of them is that VR can do much good in different areas like education.

 Thus, Google’s Pioneer Education and Immersive VR Education software are already changing the classroom.
 With them, students can take tours to different parts of the world.
 For instance, History classes can now offer a tour to the day when Titanic was sinking.
-Great Wall of China can now be visited any time without having to leave the classroom.
+Great Wall of China can now be visited at any time without having to leave the classroom.